x90613/Rootkit-LKM/ReadME.md

 make
 sudo insmod rootkit.ko
 dmesg | tail
-# the following command based on the major number for your device number
+# the following command based on the major number for your device number, for example:
+# [  967.511465] The major number for your device is 510
 sudo mknod /dev/rootkit c xxx 0
 ```
 ### Generate files for testing